-Before this travel, we rewatched all the films made by Studio Ghibli.
+Before this trip, we rewatched all the films made by Studio Ghibli.
 Yet, I still don’t have any idea that we are going to the Studio Ghibli Museum.
 Maybe because I assumed that it’s quite difficult to get a ticket reservation.
 They said that the museum can only accommodate 100 people.
 One of the reasons why a lot of people queue up to get reservations.
 And as a fan for quite a long time, I still can’t believe it’s really happening.
 He did “fucking” get us the tickets to Studio Ghibli!
 I was so happy I almost cried.

 We joined a tour group.
-We have buffet food, comfortable bus, not having difficulty finding our way to the Ghibli Museum, and a friendly, professional tour guide.
+We have buffet food, a comfortable bus, not having difficulty finding our way to the Ghibli Museum, and a friendly, professional tour guide.
 Our tour guide is awesome.
 You get the sense that she knows what she’s talking about.
 That she’s also a passionate fan.
-On top of my overwhelming excitement, I can also feel her excitement on her voice.
+On top of my overwhelming excitement, I can also feel her excitement in her voice.
 And the moment she smiles, you immediately see why she was perfect for this job.
 She’s got this bright smile when she says, “Welcome everyone, my name is Miki” not Kiki from Delivery Service 🙂 Too bad I didn’t have her photo to show.
 I’m afraid and too shy to take a photo of her.

-She explained really well our itinerary that day and provided some trivia about Studio Ghibli, Miyazaki’s favorites and what-not.
+She brilliantly explained our itinerary that day and provided some trivia about Studio Ghibli, Miyazaki’s favorites and what-not.
 How important the food is for Hayao in creating a story.
-Indeed, judging from his works, he always incorporates how important food in his story.
+Indeed, judging from his works, he always incorporates how important food is in his story.
 This is one of the reasons why there were food replicas from the movies on display on the 2nd floor of the museum.
 She also mentioned a few beautiful spots to hang out inside the museum since she will not be joining us inside.
 It was a fun trip on the coach.
-Complete with interactive games provided by our tour guide where she will show a photo of food, then got to answer which film that food belongs to.
+Complete with interactive games provided by our tour guide where she will show a photo of food, then get to answer which film that food belongs to.
 I recognized some.
 Yay!
 She showed a photo of a chicken pot pie, no one seems to know that it’s from Kiki so I just said it out loud.
 So proud of myself.
 LOL

 BUFFET at Hotel Gajoen